Kingsyard901/Kingsyard901/README.md

 - 👋 Hi, I’m @Kingsyard901
-- 👀 I’m interested in coding
+- 👀 I'm in love with coding
-- 🌱 I’m currently learning Web development
 - 💞️ I live in Sweden
 - 📫 You can reach me by the regular social medias